pcooksey/bibtex-js/wiki/extra.md

 <span class="bibtexraw noread"></span>
 ```

 We define a search field with the class `bibtex_search`.
 Add options with values to be searched.
 The values are interpreted using regular expressions i.e., `Multi-robot|multirobot|soccer` finds the OR of the three strings.
-This is the only way to find the combination rather than intersection of bibtex entries.
+Regular expresssions is the only way to find the combination of bibtex entries rather than their intersection.
 ```html
 <select class="bibtex_search">
   <option value="">Search Topic</option>